pritam-banik-roy/summary_maker/README.md

-# Summary Website 📋
+# Summary Maker Website 📋

-Welcome to the **Summary Website**!
+Welcome to the **Summary Maker Website**!
 This website utilizes **Gemini AI** to help users generate concise summaries from large chunks of text.
 It's designed to assist in quickly condensing information into digestible formats, making it easier to capture essential details at a glance.

 ## Features